Snwspeckle/Hiskor/README.md

 iOS App for Hiskor Users

-This repository contains the iOS app for general users who would be using the Hiskor platform.
+This repository contains the iOS app for general users who could use the Hiskor platform.